akanksha0911/assignment-5_part-3/README.md

-## Tutorial
+##
-This tutorial combines [Lightly](https://www.lightly.ai) and [LabelStudio](https://labelstud.io)
+This assignment combines [Lightly](https://www.lightly.ai) and [LabelStudio](https://labelstud.io)
-for showing a complete workflow of creating a machine learning model including Active Learning.
+for showing a complete workflow of creating a machine learning model including Active Learning on image task.
 1. It starts with collecting unlabelled data.
 2. Then it uses Lightly to choose a subset of the unlabelled to be labelled.
 3. This subset is labelled with the help of LabelStudio.